karlkfi/kubexit/README.md

 One reason to use `kubexit` is that Kuberntes Jobs continue to run as long as any of the containers are running.

-If you've ever tried to use [cloudsql-proxy](https://github.com/GoogleCloudPlatform/cloudsql-proxy) as a sidecar in a Job, you may be familiar with this problem.
+If you've ever tried to use [cloudsql-proxy](https://github.com/GoogleCloudPlatform/cloudsql-proxy) as a sidecar in a Kubernetes Job, you may be familiar with these problems:

-With the following Job manifest, the `main` container will sleep for a minute and then exit, leaving a tombstone in the graveyard.

-The `kubexit` in the `cloudsql-proxy` should then see the `/graveyard/main` tombstone update, see the death timestamp, and trigger graceful shutdown of `cloudsql-proxy` with SIGTERM.
+1. Jobs are only complete when all the containers in the pod have exited.
+Long-running sidecars need to exit gracefully when a short-running container exits, otherwise the Job pod will stay running forever.
+2. When a container depends on another container, the dependency needs to come up first, otherwise the primary will crash on start.
+The two usual workarounds are to either retry without crashing or crash and let Kubernetes restart the container.
+One requires modifying the app, and the other can cause slow startup and crash loop backoffs.

+With the following Job manifest, `kubexit` can solve both these problems.
+The `psql` command will wait until the `cloudsql-proxy` command is ready according to its readiness probe.
+Then the `psql` command will execute and complete, printing its result to the log.
+When the `psql` command exits, the `cloudsql-proxy` will be gracefully terminated.
+When both commands are exited, the job will be complete.

 ```
 apiVersion: batch/v1